 Please ask the data manager for a password if you should not yet have received one.
 The access rights are linked to a higher taxa in the classification tree.
 In other words, you will only be able to edit information in your particular taxon group of expertise.

-If you have a separate web interface (e.g. http://www.marinespecies.org/copepoda), then always log in via
+If you have a separate web interface (e.g. https://www.marinespecies.org/copepoda), then always log in via this website,

 so that all the data you entered/edited is automatically part of this collection.

 Top Quality indicators Images, specimens, vernaculars, notes, distributions, taxa, … carry quality indicator icons.

 Top Edit taxon details If you want to change the details of a taxon that already exists in Isopoda, you search the taxon and click on [edit taxon] to the right of the taxon.
 You can change all the information except the AphiaID.